UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 <unicorex-manual>`.
 Here we just give the most important steps to get the TSI up
 and running.

-The relevant UNICORE/X config file is usually called ``xnjs.properties``.
+The relevant UNICORE/X config file is usually called ``tsi.config``.

 Hostnames and ports
 ^^^^^^^^^^^^^^^^^^^